All cheap isn't created equal

 Running on fumes

 If there's one thing that's nearly as bad as running on bad management, it's running on fumes.
 Businesses that can't produce cash, for long periods of time, well, they're not creating any value at all.
 They're destroying capital.
 But unfortunately, the numbers Wall Street likes to report -- earnings -- don't give an accurate picture of who's revving up and who's sputtering out.

-The perfect storm is a company with slowing sales and increasing costs, one that survives nearly entirely on borrowing, yet faces bigger prices for borrowing.
-In the current rising interest-rate climate, everyone will be paying more to lenders and bond buyers, but a company's whose credit ratings are dissolving into junk and worse, well, they're going to feel the pinch more quickly.
+The perfect storm is a company with slowing sales and increasing costs, one that survives almost entirely on borrowing yet faces bigger prices because of that borrowing.
+In the current rising-interest-rate climate, everyone will be paying more to lenders and bond buyers, but a company whose credit ratings are dissolving into junk and worse will feel the pinch even quicker.

-By now, many of you will recognize that GM
+By now, many of you will recognize that automotive suppliers Delphi and Dana

 The disappearance test